-5th period of every Tuesday in Terms 1-1 and 1-2 M432E Evaluation of Functions of Materials (EBITANI·IWAMOTO) 2nd period of every Tuesday and Friday

-Dates to be announced
+5th period of every Tuesday in Terms 1-1 and 1-2 Dates to be announced

 The class schedule of the courses with the assigned lecture rooms will be posted on the notice board next to the automatic certificate issuing machine before each term begins.
 It can also be viewed on the JAIST website (Education \rightarrow Taking Courses \rightarrow Class Schedule).